How To Get An Older Cat To Use A Scratching Post

 Can you train a cat not to scratch furniture?

 Scratching is second nature to cats.
 It's part of their instinct.
 They scratch when they're excited and happy.
-They scratch when they're anxious and stressed out.
+They'll also scratch when they're anxious and stressed out.
 They engage in this behavior when they want to show their affection but they also do this when they're being aggressive.

 All this scratching is normal until it begins to get destructive.
 Scratching can ruin not just your favorite furniture but also your carpet, draperies, walls, and other parts of the house that cats constantly scratch with their sharp nails.